-Metropolitan Centers for Community Advocacy 504-837-5400
+Metropolitan Centers for Community Advocacy

-Metropolitan Centers for Community Advocacy provides wrap-around services for survivors of domestic violence, sexual assault and stalking.
+Metropolitan Centers for Community Advocacy provides wrap-around services for survivors of domestic violence, sexual assault, and stalking.

 NWDC works to enhance the quality of life of individuals and families in need in the River Parish region by providing positive youth development through summer camp and before and after school programs.
 New Wine also offers emergency and transitional housing.
-They assist with disaster recovery, as well as, health and wellness programs and initiatives.
+They assist with disaster recovery, as well as health and wellness programs and initiatives.
 NWDC's Before & Aftercare STEM program is designed to provide Science, Technology, Engineering and Mathematics (STEM) to students attending St. John the Baptist Parish schools, specifically, those 5 to 13 years of age.

-Emergency disaster services, both natural or manmade.
+Emergency disaster services, both natural and manmade.
 Provides relief to victims of disasters, and helps people prevent, prepare for, and respond to emergencies.
 Responds to home fires by assisting families with temporary shelter, food, clothing, and counseling.

-Second Harvest of GNO 504-734-1322
+Second Harvest of GNO

-Second Harvest provides food assistance to over 262,000 individuals in 23 parishes throughout South Louisiana through a network of over 240 community based organizations.
+Second Harvest provides food assistance to over 262,000 individuals in 23 parishes throughout South Louisiana through a network of over 240 community-based organizations.
 The mission is to lead the fight against hunger in South Louisiana through food distribution, advocacy, education and disaster response.

-Special Olympics Louisiana 985-345-6644
+Special Olympics Louisiana

-Provides year-round sports training and athletic competition in a variety of Olympic-type sports for all children and adults with intellectual disabilities, giving them continuing opportunities to develop physical fitness, demonstrate courage, experience joy, and participate in a sharing of gifts, skills and friendship with their families, other Special Olympics athletes and the community.
+Provides year-round sports training and athletic competition in a variety of Olympic-type sports for all children and adults with intellectual disabilities, giving them continuing opportunities to develop physical fitness, demonstrate courage, experience joy, and participate in a sharing of gifts, skills and friendship with their families, other Special Olympics athletes, and the community.

-St. John Ministry of Care 985-652-2729
+St. John Ministry of Care

 Ministry of Care provides temporary crisis assistance to families living in St. John Parish in the areas of Utility Assistance, Food Assistance, Medicine Assistance, Rental Assistance & Referrals to other agencies.

-STEM - St. John
+St. John Theatre